-Born: November 10, 1861, London, United Kingdom Died: September 10, 1889, London, United Kingdom iv.
-Christina Rossetti: Another Pre-Raphaelite poet and sister to D.G.
+Another Pre-Raphaelite poet and sister to D.G.
 Rossetti, Christina Rossetti is best known for her feminist poem Goblin Market.
 Being a woman, she was not included within the group Pre-Raphaelite Brotherhood, though she contributed to The Germ.
 Goblin Market paints the potential force of sisterhood, wherein a sister can risk herself to recuperate a pining sister.
 Gender politics in the Victorian market economy, commodification of female body, female sexuality, temptation and fall and recuperation with the love of a sister give the poem a feminist and Biblical touch.
 Lizzie is the emblem of the 'New Woman' who carries a silver to the market to buy fruits that would save her sister Laura.
-In spite of being harassed and bulldozed by the goblin men for her daring, which is but a symbol of molestation; Lizzie at the end is married and becomes a mother:

-Days, weeks, months, years.
+In spite of being harassed and bulldozed by the goblin men for her daring, which is but a symbol of molestation; Lizzie at the end is married and becomes a mother: Days, weeks, months, years.

-Afterwards, when both were wives,

-With children of their own;...
+Afterwards, when both were wives, With children of their own;...

 Christina Rossetti's sonnet sequence Monna Innominata: A Sonnet on Sonnets and Other Life counters her brother Dante Gabriel's The House of Life in challenging the image of a woman that patriarchy constructs.
 Rossetti employs a more empowered speaker who idealizes her beloved instead of being idealized by him as traditional sonnets do.
 Her The Prince's Progress and Other Poems (1866) contains poems like 'The Prince's Progress', 'Maiden Song', 'Spring Quiet', 'A Portrait', 'The Poor Ghost', 'Dream Love', 'Songs in a Cornfield', 'Light Love' and devotional poems like 'Long Barren', 'If Only', 'Despised and Rejected', 'Weary in Well Doing' and so on.
-Her devotional poems speak of her Faith in God, who has born a 'crown of thorn' for her, that triumphs over the pervading pessimism.
-Nevertheless, her poetry has been described as "Pre-Raphaelite" in its rich and precise natural detail, its use of symbol, its poignancy, and its deliberate medievalism.
-You will be reading two of her short lyrics in Module 4, Unit 3.
+Her devotional poems speak of her Faith in God, who has borne a 'crown of thorn' for her, that triumphs over the pervading pessimism.
+For all the politics of gender that visibly pervaded the literary scene and even excluded Christina Rossetti from the Brotherhood of pre-Raphaelite poets, her poetry cannot be seen in isolation from the "Pre-Raphaelite" creed.
+Her hallmarks in this regard are the rich and precise natural details, mature and decided use of symbols, the poignancy of her verse, and its deliberate medievalism.